Five Ways to Drive International Sales Online

 By default you will be predominantly offering services like Free Economy Delivery, First Class and Click & Collect.
 These create fantastic choice for local consumers but alienate international customers.

-At the very least show international shipping prices at the checkout, but for a really sleek experience, dynamically select and display the users country without them needing to change or click anything.
+At the very least show international shipping prices at the checkout, but for a really sleek experience, dynamically select and display the user’s country/territory without them needing to change or click anything.

 4. Offer local currencies